Why Do Some Companies Treat Employees Like "Animal" Resources? Let's Discuss!

 Praveen Kumar Kambhampati

 The primary stakeholders in such companies are the absolute owners, and the organization is generally hypothecated.
 The internal policy is to keep the employees hungry and wanting.
-There are very few, though, these days, and those disappear as soon as the economy takes a trend change.
+There are very few of these companies these days, and they disappear as soon as the economy takes a trend change.
 Such organizations are not scalable and have their fate sealed for a shorter stint.

 Another more important reason is that the employees behave like "Animals" by choice.
 This syndrome is more rampant across industries.
-Chaotic attitude, lack of planning, insecure reactions, always nodding heads to the bosses without analyzing and questioning, focused on temporary benefits and not on growth, not worried about the organization, self-focused, afraid to speak before the senior management assuming job threat, complacent on acquiring new skills, risk-averse and trying to be risk-proofed, self-blinded to the changes in the world and industry trends, permanent job more important than skills/capabilities are some of the symptoms in general.
+Chaotic attitudes, lack of planning, insecure reactions, always nodding heads to the bosses without analyzing and questioning, focusing on temporary benefits and not on growth, not worrying about the organization, being self-focused, afraid to speak before senior management assuming job threats, complacent about acquiring new skills, risk-averse and trying to be risk-proofed, self-blinded to the changes in the world and industry trends, and prioritizing permanent jobs over skills/capabilities are some of the symptoms in general.

 Many organizations have policies to manage and control such resources who find it a bit difficult to be human.
-For all the confident "Human" resources who can differentiate, there are separate policies or exceptions which are mutually beneficial, to both the organization as well as the "Human" Resource.
+For all the confident "Human" resources who can differentiate, there are separate policies or exceptions which are mutually beneficial to both the organization and the "Human" Resource.

 Hope this helps.